 ARGENTINA HARVEST REPORTS

 2016 was a bad year (in Mendoza).
-Plagued by El Niño, production was dramatically down.
+Plagued by El Niño, production was dramatically down- the lowest in 50 years!
 The rains affected quality for many, although some wineries were able to produce excellent wines with lower alcohols and a fresher style.

 LUJAN DE CUYO, MENDOZA